 Current Faculty Opportunities:

-The Department of Pediatrics at McMaster University and McMaster Children’s Hospital are seeking an
+The Department of Pediatrics at McMaster University and McMaster Children’s Hospital are seeking pediatric emergency physicians for 12-month renewable full-time contracts with the potential for part-time academic appointments, if appropriate.

 The Department of Pediatrics at McMaster University and McMaster Children’s Hospital are seeking a full-time faculty member in the Division of Neonatology.
-The successful candidate will be considered a clinician-researcher but will also contribute significantly to the divisional and departmental education activities.
-The successful candidate is expected to have a high academic and clinical interest in Quality Improvement and Patient Safety.(View the Posting)
+The successful candidate will be appointed as the Hamilton Health Sciences Foundation-Jack Sinclair Chair, in Neonatology at McMaster University.
+The successful candidate is expected to have a high academic and clinical interest in Quality Improvement and Patient Safety with a strong research background.(View the Posting)

 Current Staff Opportunities